jjsdub556/UPXCleaner/README.md

 # UPXCleaner
-Tiny script to hide UPX compression
+Tiny script to compress binary with UPX and hide UPX compression